ooni/ooni.org/content/post/zambia-election-monitoring.md

 URLs*](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv)
 that are commonly accessed around the world - were tested for blocking based on OONI’s free software tests.
-Such tests were run from a local vantage point (MTN) in Zambia (AS 36962), and they also examined whether systems that are responsible for censorship, surveillance and traffic manipulation were present in the tested network.
+Such tests were run from a local vantage point (the ISP MTN) in Zambia (AS 36962), and they also examined whether systems that are responsible for censorship, surveillance and traffic manipulation were present in the tested network.
 Once network measurement data was collected from these tests, the data was